AlenaTih/AI-Image-Upscaler/README.md

 ## Overview

 AI and JavaScript work together to help you enlarge your images without losing quality.
-You can use it on your phone, or your computer.
+You can use it on your phone or computer.
 A great tool to have on hand!

 ## Features